ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 https://edaplayground.com/

-For the testbench online, acess this link:
+For the testbench online, access this link:

 https://edaplayground.com/x/R4By